Fryhw/Chessy/README.md

 Use the commande : ``` git clone ```
 It will allow you to get the app

+Notebooks -> Try each elements use in the project and the overall function

+Chessy -> Internal file of the project

 ## Contribution
 mail : noe.mention.etu@univ-lemans.fr